Lakonik/GMFlow/README.md

 GMFlow is an extension of diffusion/flow matching models.

-- **Gaussian Mixture Output**: GMFlow expands the network's output layer to predict a Gaussian Mixture (GM) distribution of flow velocity.
+- **Gaussian Mixture Output**: GMFlow expands the network's output layer to predict a Gaussian mixture (GM) distribution of flow velocity.
 Standard diffusion/flow matching models are special cases of GMFlow with a single Gaussian component.

 - **Precise Few-Step Sampling**: GMFlow introduces novel **GM-SDE** and **GM-ODE** solvers that leverage analytic denoising distributions and velocity fields for precise few-step sampling.